Asthma and its Pathophysiology

 Diagnosis of asthma focuses on establishing both episodic airway obstruction and the reversibility of such obstruction.
 Key elements in the diagnostic process include a complete medical history and specific pulmonary function tests.
 These diagnostic elements help to determine disease severity, which is a critical component of asthma diagnosis and treatment.
 This module describes current approaches to asthma diagnosis.

 This module discusses guidelines for asthma management and how these guidelines have been incorporated into a step-care approach to therapy (current guidelines refer to this as a stepwise approach).
 Guidelines for treatment of special populations will also be discussed.

 Nonpharmacologic Treatment of Asthma

-This module reviews the environmental controls and nonpharmacologic treatment approaches persons with asthma can utilize to help manage their asthma.
+This module reviews the environmental controls and nonpharmacologic treatment approaches people with asthma can use to help manage their asthma.
 The module also describes the key healthcare professionals involved in asthma management and the importance of educating patients to establish a partnership in care.

 Pharmacologic Treatment of Asthma

 This module describes current pharmacologic treatment approaches to asthma, beginning with the current goals and management principles that guide these approaches.